leadedge/SpoutRecorder/README.md

 A batch file "aa-record.bat", located in the "DATA\Scripts" folder.
 Edit the file for documentation and to change the options.
 Custom FFmpeg arguments can also be added from the batch file.

+### Program communication

+As well as execution by way of command line, programs can communicate while SpoutRecorder is open by finding the window handle and setting the window caption.

+For example

+&nbsp;&nbsp;&nbsp;&nbsp;HWND hrec = FindWindowA(NULL, "Recording");\
+&nbsp;&nbsp;&nbsp;&nbsp;SetWindowTextA(hrec, "quit");

+Caption commands are -

+* "-select"\
+Activate sender selection dialog
+* "-close" or "-quit"\
+Stop recording and close the program
+* "-stop"\
+Stop recording without closing the program
+* "-start"\
+Start recording while the program is open
+* "-start -hide"\
+Start recording and hide the program to the taskbar

 ### Building

 The project is for Visual Studio 2022 and uses SpoutDX support class.
 Files from the beta development branch are included in the project and can be [updated as required](https://github.com/leadedge/Spout2).